nh-server/switch-guide/docs/extras/updating.md

 This page documents how you can keep your system up-to-date.

 After following our guide, your system will consist of three core elements that can be updated.
-Atmosphere, Hekate and your system firmware.
+Atmosphère, hekate and your system firmware.

-## Updating Atmosphere
+## Updating Atmosphère

 When updating Atmosphère, always make sure to _read the release notes_.
 They may list important changes and modifications to your system.